 The Drake 1-A receiver was the first commercially built amateur receiver designed for single sideband reception.
 Radical for its time; in 1957, it represented a departure from the trend of "big and heavy" design and focused on performance and functionality.
 The receiver is set up to receive only SSB and CW.
 There is no AM detector.
 The twelve tube receiver has a crystal-mixed front end on the 80-10m ham bands.
 There is a rear-firing Jensen speaker factory installed on the rear panel.
 Selectivity is 2.5 KHz at 6 db down and 8.1 KHz at 60 db down by use of an L/C filter.
 A smooth two speed dial is employed and the famous Drake passband tuning is a joy to use.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Drake 1-A. Just bought or sold this model?
+We collect prices paid by real hams over the years to help you estimate the value of a used Drake 1-A. Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Drake 1-A might be around:
+Based on historic data, today's second-hand price of the Drake 1-A is around: